 Why iPhones use HEIC

-- Smaller file sizes mean more photos fit on your phone storage
+- Smaller file sizes mean more photos fit on your phone's storage

 - Better quality at equivalent file sizes compared to JPG